Regional configuration guide

 Scopes on messages

-When sending, users can specify geographic scope: nationwide (gb), regional (gb-sco), or local.
+When sending, users can specify geographic scope: broad (gb), regional (gb-eng), or local.
 Messages without explicit scope propagate everywhere.
+On the island of Ireland, use the Irish community scope conventions instead of gb-* codes.

 🔀